 How is Rome?
 Expect dramatic history, inspiring art and delicious food on the highest level of excellence.
 I can't believe that I have waited so long until I visited Rome, the Eternal City.

 Italy's capital offers a fascinating, rich heritage, the historic center of Rome is declared as a UNESCO World Heritage Site.
 Believe me, it's astonishing to see so many ancient icons and ruins dotted throughout the city.
 Not many places in the world offer such an amount of treasures.

 Things to do & places to see in Rome

 Anyone who's been to Rome, will probably agree with me on this one: 2-3 days is hardly enough!
 Rome has SOOO much to see, so much to explore, it's hard to fit this into a short visit.
 I was happy to spend an entire week in Rome and it wasn't enough.

 The city is full of beautiful churches, incredible ruins, gorgeous palaces, monuments, statues and countless fountains, the list is just endless.
-It's easy to explore Rome by yourself, public transportation is fast and reliable.
+It's easy to explore Rome by yourself, just walk around or use public transportation which is fast and reliable.

-Colosseum – A must see, just as spectacular as you would imagine the largest amphitheatre in the world to be!
+Colosseum (10% off if you book a tour here) – A must see, just as spectacular as you would imagine the largest amphitheatre in the world to be!
 Do this on a guided tour, you skip the queue and get some fantastic insider information.